-To help you get started with planning the activities involved in your project, we’ve put together a short guide and a work plan template that can be downloaded for free and edited easily in PowerPoint.
+To help you get started with planning the activities involved in your project, we’ve put together a series of useful resources that include:

 A work plan is a guiding document that articulates the key steps required to move you and your team towards the project’s goals.
 An effective work plan example sets clear objectives and measurable deliverables that can be turned into concrete actions, and these actions (or tasks) are placed on a timeline so that everyone knows exactly what needs to be done and when.

 What your work plan consists of always depends on the particularities of your project.
-For instance, when you’re applying for a big grant, you’ll probably need to provide quite a lot of details, including budget, while, for a less formal purpose or for communication within the team, you can keep it simpler to ensure clarity.
+For instance, when you’re applying for a big grant, you’ll probably need to provide quite a lot of details, including budget, whereas for a less formal purpose or communication within your team, you can keep it simpler to ensure clarity.
 But, in general, a typical work plan sample includes:

-Additionally, depending on your needs, you can also include an estimated budget or a set of KPIs (Key Performance Indicators) that will be used as the project progresses to track the success of important milestones along the way.
+Additionally, depending on your needs, you can also include an estimated budget or a set of KPIs (Key Performance Indicators) that will be used to track the success of important milestones along the way as the project progresses.

 Once you know the components of a good work plan template, it feels much easier to create your own.
 So, here are the steps you should follow to create a work plan: